fredboys/Student-Scran/README.md

 ### Header

    * The header welcomes the user to the page showing the name of the website clearly.
-Ive chosen the color white hre to give a good contrast to the background image.
+I've chosen the color white here to give a good contrast to the background image.
    * The header explains the page is targeted to university students using a slogan.
    * This section tells the user what the page is about and who the intended audience is.